 Weight loss is not about the weight it is changing your whole life.
 Weight loss is a forever commitment.
-Hence why the *uck it diet appeals so much and works for me because instead of focusing on arbitrary things and stressing myself out and raising my cortisol levels and making weight loss even more difficult I’m focusing on what matters.
+Hence why the *uck it diet appeals so much and works for me.
+The fact I had to measure and count my portions was stressing me out.
+Which raises my cortisol levels and making weight loss even more difficult.
+I’m focusing on what matters.

 What matters is living my life and not obsessing over food.
 Did I work out hard enough?
 Did I eat too much?
 Life is too short to be miserable.

 Guess what this is working.
-I didn’t let myself eat french fries for almost an entire year you know what I’m eating french fries and guess what I’m losing weight.
-During the time I swore off french fries was I losing weight?
-No.
+I didn’t let myself eat french fries for almost an entire year.
+I’m eating french fries again and guess what I’m losing weight.
+During the time I swore off french fries did I lose weight?
+No I did not.

 The thing about weight loss during the holiday’s food is everything right now.
 Our Thanksgiving revolves around dinner.
 Christmas parties are all about food and drinks.
 When we celebrate food is the focus.
 Feeling the need to look our best is also a concern.

 I’m not telling you if you’re overweight to stop dieting.
 What I’m saying is letting weight loss stress you out defeats the purpose.

 I need to lose more weight, yet I’m not missing out on life in the next two months.
 I won't let the most wonderful time of the year become a nightmare because I'm afraid of gaining two pounds.

 If you eat Thanksgiving dinner and a slice of pie or you drink a cocktail.
 You will not wake up the next morning weighing 5 pounds more.

 If you overate the day before?
 What can you do?
-Well you make sure you get up, and you do your regular exercise routine, and if you can put an extra 10 or 15 minutes and skip on having a latte day or desert you won’t gain the weight.
+You do your regular exercise routine, and if you can put an extra 10 or 15 minutes.
+Make better choices if you have a daily latte or a donut skip it.

 One bad day will not ruin you as long as you make the rest of your day’s good ones.